Murphy, Santana power Mariners to 6-2 win over Angels

 Marco Gonzalez (6-6) allowed two runs in 5 2/3 innings and Mac Williamson drove in a run to help the short-handed Mariners to their fifth win in the past 22 games.

+“He was still strong, but they did their job,” Los Angeles manager Brad Ausmus said of Heaney, who became the first Angels pitcher with at least eight strikeouts in each of his first three starts of the season since Nolan Ryan in 1978.

+Kole Calhoun had a solo homer in the second and Tommy La Stella drove in a run in the sixth, but the Angels were not able to grab their third straight win over the Mariners.

-Santana added another in the seventh to make it 6-2, giving him three homers in the past three games after hitting two in his previous 22 games.
+Santana added another shot in the seventh to make it 6-2 for his fifth career multi-homer game.
 Santana also had an RBI for the third straight game, adding five of his team-leading 47 during the streak.

-Tommy La Stella cut the deficit to 5-2 in the bottom of the sixth with a single that allowed Mike Trout to score.
-Kole Calhoun came up representing the tying run with two on but Cory Gearrin got him to ground out to end the inning.

-Williamson singled to right in the fourth inning and Tim Beckham scored to tie it at 1, his fourth RBI in three games since signing a minor league contract with the Mariners on Wednesday.
-Williamson, who elected to become a free agent after San Francisco designated him for assignment on June 1, had 40 RBIs in 135 career games during five seasons with the Giants.
+However, it was Santana’s work on defense that had teammates and coaches buzzing when he wrestled a pop fly by Jonathan Lucroy down the first base line away from a fan, ending up with the the ball and the fan’s glove on top of his own.

+“That was the first time I’ve ever seen that where he was kind of wrestling the fan for the ball,” Murphy said.
+“Kind of reminded me what he would be like as a safety out there, you know, trying to get it away from a wide receiver.”

 OF Mitch Haniger was placed on the 10-day injured list after undergoing surgery to repair a ruptured testicle Friday.
 Haniger sustained the injury Thursday against Houston when he was struck by a foul ball that bounced up and hit him.